honggzb/Study2016/AngularStudy/angular 2- pipes.md

 ##6. **Pipes** - filters in Angular 1

-Pipes are a way of having a different visual representation for the same piece of data
+- Pipes are a way of having a different visual representation for the same piece of data
+- Pipes are functions which we can call in templates in order to transform data from display purposes

 ###6.1 Built-In pipes